zeldalegends/DEDALUS/README.md

 # FIWARE Universe
-Full MVP FIWARE stack with enhanced security.
+FIWARE stack with enhanced security and local blockchain.

 ## Requirements
 Modify the following files with your domain and email: